-For further information about self-paced courses, contact Professor

-Rebecca Samberg, Chairperson of First Year Studies, by email at rsamberg@hcc.commnet.edu or by telephone at 203-332-5153.
-For further information about the Center for Academic Progress, contact Marianne Tecun, Director of the Center for Academic Progress, by email at mtecun@hcc.commnet.edu or by telephone at 203-332-5139.
+For further information about self-paced courses, contact Professor Rebecca Samberg, Chairperson of First Year Studies, by email at rsamberg@hcc. commnet.edu or by telephone at 203-332-5153.

-Students in Self-Paced Studies may use the computer labs and receive course work assistance in the Center for Academic Progress (CAP), Room LH-A227, Lafayette Hall.
-Computer lab hours are posted each semester at the lab and are available on the HCC website at www.housatonic.edu
+Students in Self-Paced Studies may use the computer labs and receive course work assistance in the Tutoring Center, Room L152, Lafayette Hall.